brechtm/rinohtype/master/_sources/intro.rst.txt

 .. only:: not rinoh

-    |common| This documentation was rendered by rinohtype to
+    |common| The version of this documentation as rendered by rinohtype can be
-    :download:`rinohtype.pdf <_build/rinoh/rinohtype.pdf>`.
+    downloaded in the *Versions* pane at the bottom left of this page.

 .. only:: rinoh

-    |common| This very document you are reading was rendered using
+    |common| The very document you are reading was rendered using
     rinohtype's Sphinx builder.